-nicenames=0|1 is an advanced feature for debugging purposes.
+nicenames=011 is an advanced feature for debugging purposes.
 It tells the compiler to use meaningful names in the 'C' file if possible.
-Otherwise it will used short names.
+Otherwise it will use short names.
 There is a very small risk of a name clash in the 'C' file if this option is switched on.